 - Their phone number and email address linked to the card.

 If you made this information a requirement to process an online payment, you make it far harder for a fraudster to use a stolen card.

 Also, you must keep meticulous details of when the order was made, details about what was purchased, and any communication you had with the customer.

 CNP frauds are a part of life.
 Not accepting CNP payments isn’t an option in today’s world.

 Ultimately, there’s only so much a business owner can do to prevent fraud.

 Thankfully, the big names – Visa, Mastercard etc. – invest a serious amount of cash into fraud prevention.

 So by far, your best option is to make sure you’re utilising these external payment gateways.
 This lets you take advantage of state-of-the-art fraud-prevention infrastructure, without paying a fortune.

-Of course, to accept payments online or via telephone order, you’ll first need a virtual payment terminal – so why not check out our top 5 favourite virtual terminals here?
+Of course, to accept payments online or via telephone order, you’ll first need a virtual payment terminal – so why not check out the best of the best virtual terminals here?
 Time to say goodbye to your rusty old physical point of sale card machine!